Membrane protein: Peripheral membrane proteins

 Peripheral membrane proteins are temporarily attached either to the lipid bilayer or to integral proteins by a combination of hydrophobic, electrostatic, and other non-covalent interactions.
 Peripheral proteins dissociate following treatment with a polar reagent, such as a solution with an elevated pH or high salt concentrations.

 Integral and peripheral proteins may be post-translationally modified, with added fatty acid, diacylglycerol or prenyl chains, or GPI (glycosylphosphatidylinositol), which may be anchored in the lipid bilayer.

 Polypeptide toxins

 Polypeptide toxins and many antibacterial peptides, such as colicins or hemolysins, and certain proteins involved in apoptosis, are sometimes considered a separate category.
-These proteins are water-soluble but can aggregate and associate irreversibly with the lipid bilayer and become reversibly or irreversibly membrane-associated.
+These proteins are water-soluble but can undergo significant conformational changes, form oligomeric complexes and associate irreversibly or reversibly with the lipid bilayer.

 In genomes

 Membrane proteins, like soluble globular proteins, fibrous proteins, and disordered proteins, are common.
 It is estimated that 20–30% of all genes in most genomes encode for membrane proteins.
 For instance, about 1000 of the ~4200 proteins of E. coli are thought to be membrane proteins, 600 of which have been experimentally verified to be membrane resident.
 In humans, current thinking suggests that fully 30% of the genome encodes membrane proteins.